OrigamiDream/usercss-compiler/README.md

 ### UserCSS Compiler

-The compiler that compress CSS properties which have same bodies.
+A compiler that compress CSS properties which have same bodies.

 ##### Run
 ```